 - All properties which are not agricultural, plantation or farmland property can be acquired by NRIs’ (including PIOs’ and OCIs’).

 - An NRI or PIO can buy residential properties in India if he has a valid address proof in India or

 - No special permission is required to be taken by such NRIs’ from RBI for making the purchase.

-- The documents required are a valid passport, address proof, Permanent Account Number (PAN card) and photograph.
+- The documents required are an OCI card, Registered Power of Attorney, valid passport, address proof, Permanent Account Number (PAN card), and passport size photographs.